 The Center for Health Equity Transformation (CHET) is a joint center between the Robert H. Lurie Comprehensive Cancer Center (Lurie Cancer Center) of Northwestern University and the Institute for Public Health and Medicine (IPHAM).
-Dr. Melissa Simon, founder and faculty director of CHET, laid the foundation for CHET with her diverse health equity and community-based participatory research portfolio over the span of more than a decade.
+Dr. Melissa Simon, founder and faculty director of CHET, laid the foundation for CHET with her diverse health equity and community-based participatory research, teaching, and community partnership portfolio over the span of more than a decade.

-CHET serves as a hub offering a nurturing environment that brings people together across disciplines and communities to foster, create, and catalyze innovative community partnerships, education and training, research, and health care delivery.
-This work will inform policymaking and lift health for all by advancing evidence-based health equity programs, policies, and initiatives, with a special emphasis on giving voice and opportunity to vulnerable populations.
+CHET offers a nurturing environment that fosters, creates, and catalyzes innovative partnerships across disciplines and communities in education and training, research, and health care delivery.
+Our capacity for cross-sectoral partnerships informs policymaking and lifts health for all by advancing evidence-based health equity programs, policies, and initiatives.
+Our work emphasizes giving voice and opportunity to historically marginalized and underserved people.

 To lift health for all by exposing root causes of health inequities and serving as a hub that pushes boundaries in research, education, workforce development, and community engagement.